-During the years ended December 31, 2022, 2021, and 2020, an aggregate of 603,365, 638,903, and 741,963, respectively, phantom units (including the corresponding DERs) were granted under the LTIP to the General Partner's executive officers, certain of its employees, and independent directors.
+During the years ended December 31, 2023, 2022, and 2021, an aggregate of 476,959, 603,365, and 638,903, respectively, phantom units (including the corresponding DERs) were granted under the LTIP to the General Partner's executive officers, certain of its employees, and independent directors.
 The phantom units (including the corresponding DERs) awarded are subject to restrictions on transferability, customary forfeiture provisions, and time vesting provisions.
-Phantom unit awards granted after July 30, 2018 vest incrementally, with 60% of the phantom units vesting on December 5 of the third year following the grant and the remaining 40% vesting on December 5 of the fifth year following the grant.
-Phantom unit awards that were granted to employees of USAC Management prior to July 30, 2018 vested evenly over a three-year service period.
+These phantom unit awards vest incrementally, with 60% of the phantom units vesting on December 5 of the third year following the grant and the remaining 40% vesting on December 5 of the fifth year following the grant.

-Phantom units granted on or after July 30, 2018, vest in full upon a change in control.
+Phantom units vest in full upon a change in control.
 Award recipients do not have all the rights of a unitholder in the Partnership with respect to the phantom units until the units have vested.

-As of December 31, 2022, and 2021, our total unit-based compensation liability was \$17.7 million and \$13.3 million, respectively.
-During the years ended December 31, 2022, 2021, and 2020, we recognized \$15.9 million, \$15.5 million, and \$8.4 million of compensation expense associated with these awards, respectively, recorded in selling, general, and administrative expense.
-During the years ended December 31, 2022, 2021, and 2020, amounts paid related to the cash settlement of vested awards under the LTIP were \$3.0 million, \$3.2 million, and \$1.1 million, respectively.
+As of December 31, 2023, and 2022, our total unit-based compensation liability was \$21.9 million and \$17.7 million, respectively.
+During the years ended December 31, 2023, 2022, and 2021, we recognized \$22.2 million, \$15.9 million, and

+\$15.5 million of compensation expense associated with these awards, respectively, recorded in selling, general, and administrative expense.
+During the years ended December 31, 2023, 2022, and 2021, amounts paid related to the cash settlement of vested awards under the LTIP were \$6.4 million, \$3.0 million, and \$3.2 million, respectively.